Rovanion/webgl-clojurescript-tutorial/README.md

   (anim/animate (fn [t] (draw-frame) true)))
 ```

 And the reason we call our frame-drawing function `draw-frame!` with an exclamation mark at the end is because it's not [pure](https://en.wikipedia.org/wiki/Pure_function), it has [side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) outside of its call stack.
-And in clojure the convention is to mark unpure functions with a bang at the end.
+And in Clojure the convention is to mark unpure functions with a bang at the end.

 Short food for thought: Functions without return values are always either unpure or pointless.